Doug Rader: California Angels (1989–1991)

 Rader was hired to become the California Angels manager beginning in 1989, after the Angels finished the 1988 season with a 75–87 record, and fired manager Cookie Rojas late in the season.
 In his first season with the Angels, Rader led the team to a 16-game improvement, as California finished the season with a 91–71 record, good for third place in the AL West.
 Rader finished fourth in the AL Manager of the Year Award, which was won by Frank Robinson of the Baltimore Orioles.

 In 1990, the Angels slipped under the .500 level, as the club finished 80–82 to finish fourth in the AL West.
 The Angels continued to hover around the .500 mark during the 1991 season, however, after a 61–63 start, Rader was fired and replaced with Buck Rodgers.

 Florida Marlins (1993–1994)

 Rader was hired to be the original hitting coach for the expansion Florida Marlins in November 1992.
 Rader resigned from the position at the end of the 1994 season.

+Personal life

+Rader is the grandfather of National Women's Soccer League (NWSL) player Kat Rader.